kuri-sun/portfolio/README.md

 1. Clone this repository.
 2. Installation: `pnpm install`
-3. In the project directory, you can run: `pnpm run dev`
+3. In the project directory, you can run: `pnpm dev`

-Open http://localhost:3000 in your browser and Boom!!
+Open http://localhost:3000 in your browser and ready to go 😄

 ## Support

-Leave a Star⭐ if you liked this!
+Leave a Star ⭐ if you liked this!